vitessio/website/content/en/docs/16.0/reference/programs/vtctldclient/vtctldclient_UpdateThrottlerConfig.md

 ---
 ## vtctldclient UpdateThrottlerConfig

-Update the table throttler configuration for all cells and tablets of a given keyspace
+Update the tablet throttler configuration for all tablets in the given keyspace (across all cells)

 ```
 vtctldclient UpdateThrottlerConfig [--enable|--disable] [--threshold=<float64>] [--custom-query=<query>] [--check-as-check-self|--check-as-check-shard] <keyspace>